Hippokrates Exchanges are at the heart of our organisation. You choose your destination and contact your National Exchange Coordinator for assistance.

-Please contact the National Exchange Coordinator from your country first, whose contact details are in the ‘Membership’ section.
+Please contact the National Exchange Coordinator from your country first.
 Please don´t contact directly neither the Host nor the National Exchange Coordinator from the country you wish to go on your exchange.

 Please download the template and follow the instructions as provided.
 The Hippokrates template MUST be used in the planning stage BEFORE the exchange and AFTER the exchange, according to the timetable specified, otherwise the exchange will not be eligible under the Hippokrates Exchange Program.